❤️

 Our Vision

-A Rwanda where no one dies or suffers complications from diabetes.
+A Rwanda where no one dies or suffers preventable complications from diabetes — a future we build together, every day.

 Our Objectives